mahaloz/ctf-wiki-en/docs/misc/traffic/protocols/DNS.md

 !!! note

-run this script in Python2.7
+    Run this script in Python2

 ```python